rodneyshupe/Cookbook/Recipes/Sous-Vide/Glazed-Carrots.rst

 Directions
 ----------

-1. Preheat sous-vide cooker to 183°F. Place carrots, butter, sugar, and 1/2 teaspoon kosher salt in a vacuum bag and seal according to manufacturer’s instructions.
+1. Preheat sous-vide cooker to 183F.
+Place carrots, butter, sugar, and 1/2 teaspoon kosher salt in a vacuum bag and seal according to manufacturer's instructions.
 Cook carrots in the water bath until fully tender, about 1 hour.
 At this point, carrots can be stored in refrigerator for up to 1 week.
 2. empty entire contents of bag into a 12-inch, heavy-bottomed skillet